Alsciende/serializer-bundle/README.md

 ### Importer

 The `ImporterService` service takes a Source and returns an array of php objects.
-It bundles the calls to `StoringService`, `EncodingService`, `NormalizerManager` and `MetadataService`.
+It bundles the calls to `StoringService`, `EncodingService`, `NormalizerManager` and `HydrationService`.

 ## Example